 Remarkably, Sacramento State has improved its conference record every season of Katz’s tenure.
 Since taking over the program almost from scratch, beginning a major rebuilding project that saw the 2008-09 squad open the year with 12 new players and only four returners, Katz’s teams have showed steady progress.
 That 2008-09 squad posted just one conference win, and the steady incline began with a 3-13 conference record in 2009-10, 4-12 in 2010-11, 5-11 in 2011-12, 8-12 in 2012-13, 10-10 in 2013-14, and finally 13-5 this past season.

 Not only has Katz’s teams performed well on the hardwood, the program has also excelled in the classroom where the Hornets posted a 3.15 grade point average during the 2014 fall semester, the highest cumulative gpa in school history for the men’s basketball program.
-Of the 21 Hornets that have expired their eligibility during Katz’s tenure, 19 have graduated.
-In addition, of the team’s four seniors on the 2014-15 roster, three are on pace to graduate in May of 2015, and the fourth is on pace to graduate in the fall of 2015.
+Of the 24 Hornets that have expired their eligibility during Katz’s tenure, 22 have graduated.

 The program showed signs of really taking off in 2013-14 when the Hornets not only posted a then school-record 10 conference wins, the team also clinched a Big Sky Tournament berth for the first time since 2006 and won 11 home games.
 One of the season’s highlights included Dylan Garrity’s 75-foot shot at the buzzer to defeat Weber State, and instantly gain national exposure for the program.
 Video of the shot went viral and was named the No. 1 play on ESPN SportsCenter’s Top 10 Plays that evening.